 Ruffle Edge Doll Quilt Tutorial

-Amy from Ameroonie Designs is back with us today sharing another adorable sewing project!
+Amy from Ameroonie Designs is back with us today, sharing another adorable sewing project!
 This Ruffle Edge Doll Quilt Tutorial is easy to follow and would be a great sewing project for a beginning quilter (or even a fun project for kids to try to sew themselves).
 It would also make a great gift.
-Every baby doll deserves their own quilt or blanket right??
+Every baby doll deserves its own quilt or blanket, right?

-This quick project is a great way to show off favorite fabrics, practice your quilting techniques and make a little girl in your life happy- all at the same time!
-The ruffle edge trim sets this sweet quilt apart and makes it playful and fun.
-The measurements I am including fit this bed (which I will share the directions for over on my blog) which has similar measurements to the doll beds at Ikea.
+This quick project is a great way to show off your favorite fabrics, practice your quilting techniques, and make a little girl happy- all at the same time!
+The ruffle edge trim sets this sweet quilt apart, making it playful and fun.
+The measurements I am including fit this bed (which I will share the directions for on my blog), and it has measurements similar to the doll beds at Ikea.
 But, it would be simple to customize to the size of whatever doll bed you have.

 Ruffle Edge Doll Quilt Tutorial